itopstack/eth-bsc-sniperbot/README.md

     "AMOUNT_TO_BUY": "0.5"
 }
 ```
-* RPC = your NODE url if a custom node or ETH

-* CHAIN = the Chain of your target network such as 56 for BSC, 1 for ETH etc. Custom nodes are way faster but if you want, you can use free services for BSC nodes like Infuria / Moralis / Quicknode or Binance nodes.
+* RPC = your NODE url if a custom node or ETH.
+Custom nodes are way faster but if you want, you can use free services for BSC nodes like Infuria / Moralis / Quicknode or Binance nodes.
 For Eth you can also use the same or https://ethereumnodes.com/

+* CHAIN = the Chain of your target network such as 56 for BSC, 1 for ETH etc.

 * RECIPIENT = Your address to receive tokens at